Where to Get Your Sun Metro ID

 Exclusions to the Reduced Fare eligibility include pregnancy, obesity, acute or chronic alcoholism, contagious diseases and temporary disabilities with duration of less than 90 days.

 Students with disabilities are issued a Temporary ID card expiring 12 months or less from date of issue (typically expires at the end of each school year).

 Students with mobility and/or physical disabilities usually have difficulty getting from one place to another.
 Learning to get around the community is one of the essential components of all school programs assisted by mobility instructors for students with disabilities, regardless of the type or degree of disability.

-Mobility Instructors are professionals who assist disabled students in using the public transit system.
-While assisting qualified disabled students, mobility instructors ride for free.
+Mobility Instructors are professionals who assist students with disabilities in using the public transit system.
+While assisting qualified students with disabilities, mobility instructors ride for free.
 Mobility instructors must fill out Part IV of the Application for Disability Identification Card (SM-A) for each student with whom they will use the system.

 The following is the criteria that must be met by Mobility Instructors:

 - A mobility instructor must be serving in such capacity at the time of boarding the bus.